kumaratul60/spotify-clone/README.md

  * It runs a function given inside it
  * we give [] to specify it to run it only once
  * if we put a variable inside [name,value,id] the useEffect will run whenever the name var changes.

-# *Problem: Prop Drilling => Solution: Context API
-# *Problem: Redux => solution: Reducer, DataLayer or SateProvider
+# BEM

-#BEM ->  In a React context, A BEM block generally maps to a single React presentational component.
+* In a React context, A BEM block generally maps to a single React presentational component.
 A 'Block' “encapsulates a standalone entity that is meaningful on its own”.
 So, every React component you write must have a Block class name on its outermost element.
 'Elements' are “parts of a Block and have no standalone meaning”.
 So Element class names should be given to inner… elements.
 'Modifiers' are “flags on Blocks or Elements” which you can use to change the appearance of the modified item.